floraxinru/pic-a-recipe/README.md

 I would like to **build a usable recipe recommendation system in the form of a web app, where the recommendation is generated based on a photo.**

 Another personal motivation for this data science project is to dive deeper into the domain for my Metis Project 4.
-Like in my previous Metis project ([Project 4 proposal](https://github.com/floraxinru/metisproject04/blob/master/Project4_proposal_v2.pdf)), I want to encourage people to expand their palate, as well as help them recreate dishes similar to the ones they’ve had in restaurants.
+Like in my [previous Metis project](https://github.com/floraxinru/nlp_recipe_recommender), I want to encourage people to expand their palate, as well as help them recreate dishes similar to the ones they’ve had in restaurants.

 ### Design